jamie-brannan/hundred-days-swiftui/ch03__startingSwiftUi/d006__notes.md

 > * `LaunchScreen.storyboard` is a visual editor for creating a small piece of UI to show when your app is launching.
 >
 > * `Info.plist` is a collection of special values that describe to the system how your app works – which version it is, which device orientations you support, and more.
 Things that aren’t code, but are still important.

->
+These are familiar parts and more or less what's been said.

-> * Preview Content is a yellow group, with Preview `Assets.xcassets `inside – this is another asset catalog, this time specifically for example images you want to use when you’re designing your user interfaces, to give you an idea of how they might look when the program is running.
+> * Preview Content is a yellow group, with Preview `Assets.xcassets` inside – this is another asset catalog, this time specifically for example images you want to use when you’re designing your user interfaces, to give you an idea of how they might look when the program is running.

+This is new.

 >All our work for this project will take place in ContentView.swift, which Xcode will already have opened for you.
 It has some comments at the top – those things marked with two slashes at the start – and they are ignored by Swift, so you can use them to add explanations about how your code works.